 My goal has been to give you a high level overview of the components of a microservice architecture.
 Being an architect is a difficult journey with a lot of tools to learn, however, leveraging the power of the architecture as a whole will give you development superpowers!

 Thanks for reading!
-If you found this useful, please give me some claps!
-It would really help me reach more people!
+If you found this useful, please give it a share!